McMillan Memorial Library, Nairobi: The McMillan Memorial Library Act

 The McMillan Memorial Library is the only building in Kenya protected by a specific Act of Parliament, the McMillan Memorial Library Act Cap 217 of 1938 which provided that the library was for the exclusive use of Europeans in addition to the usual conditions for preservation of monuments.
 The library was bequeathed to the Nairobi City Council and was opened to the general public in 1962.

 Restoration

 Restoration efforts to restore the library and its branches in Kaloleni and Makadara are being spearheaded by Wanjiru Koinange and Angela Wachuka under Book Bunk Trust.

+A documentary following the restoration by Koinange and Wachuka, How to Build a Library premiered at the 2025 Sundance Film Festival.